AriezXD/QR-py/README.md

 # QR-py
-qr code generator with python
+qr code generator with python , with a pop up function. using matplot and qr code module.